AdobeDocs/experience-manager-screens.en/help/user-guide/managing-displays.md

 Select (**...**) in the top-right corner in the **DEVICES** panel so you can add device configs and update devices.

-Also, click the device config to view properties, assign a device, or delete it completely.
+Also, select the device config to view properties, assign a device, or delete it completely.

 ![chlimage_1-13](assets/chlimage_1-13.png)